1. Check existing requirements & expectations

 - Once your article has been accepted for publication, complete our application form, ensuring you:

-- enter your Max Planck institution;
+- enter your institution;

 - enter ‘Au-000000’ in the voucher code field;

-- agree to the CC BY licence (not CC BY-NC).
+Please note: If you are from a Max Planck Society institution you must agree to the CC BY licence (not CC BY-NC).

 Author & co-author expectations